-I would argue that the kidnapping paranoia is stronger on early stages of program development.
-While in reality on early stage of program development the product is too raw and there is not much intellectual property that somebody can kidnap anyway, many developers psychologically are very worried about such a possibility.
+I would argue that the kidnapping paranoia is stronger on early stages of program development while any resons for such fear are much less relevant due to brisk pace of development, which in itselve is the best protection from any jijacking of the product.
+Destite the fact that in reality on early stage of program development the product is too raw and its chances on the marketplace are too uncertain and there is not much intellectual property that somebody can kidnap anyway, many developers psychologically are very worried about such a possibility.
 I cannot deny this feeling as I experienced it myself many times.
 This is a complex feeling and it is very strong and I suspect it is not limited to programmers: this is a part of general insecurity creative people experience in society.

-The second factor is that in the early phases of the development cycle the speed of the development is pretty high and thus by itself provides an additional level of protection (some kind of bicycle-type stability), the level of protection that is quite independent of the license the developer(s) adopted.
+The second factor is that in the early phases of the development cycle the speed of the development is pretty high and thus by itself provides an very strong additional level of protection (some kind of bicycle-type stability), the level of protection that is quite independent of the license the developer(s) adopted.
 The principal developer is still highly motivated, has new ideas and as such represents a formidable opponent to any hijacking attempts as codebase is still pretty raw.
-As we will discuss in more detail later in this section maintaining a forked version in such conditions is both difficult and costly.
-Still I would agree that in this sense GPL provides some additional level of physiological comfort (that may be illusory like the positive effect of a placebo pill) in comparison with BSD in early stages of development.
+As we will discuss in more detail later in this section maintaining a forked version in such conditions is both very difficult and costly.
+Still I would agree that at this stage on purely psychological grounds GPL provides some additional albeit illusory level of physiological comfort (much like the positive effect of a placebo pill) in comparison with BSD.
 It is natural for a developer to see his project as the best of the breed and thus overestimate its attractiveness to other developers and the danger of stealing.
-This psychological comfort is so important that I would agree that GPL has advantages over BSD in those stages: its really important that developer had high level of confidence that the program he/she is working on (and spending so much effort on) will not be stolen overnight, and then re-released as a profitable commercial product, somehow bringing the perpetrator millions of dollars.
+This psychological comfort is so important that I would agree that GPL has important psychological advantages over BSD in those early stages: its really important that developer had high level of confidence even if it is based on false premises.
+After all how he can continue working on his product (and spending so much effort and often health on it development) will not be stolen overnight, and then re-released as a profitable commercial product, somehow bringing the perpetrator millions of dollars.
 While realistically this chance is as remote as winning the New York lottery, physiologically such a perspective is very worrisome.

 But this advantages of GPL do not extend to the mature stage of the development of the project, were the original developer is no longer participating in the project and the danger of stagnation is greater than the danger of hijacking.
 This change of the social environment should probably be reflected in the change of the license. for example in adopting dual licensing to benefit from the feedback of commercial developers.
 This problem of stagnation has two major aspects: